Bhupesh-V/Bhupesh-V.github.io/about.md

 ![blog6](https://raw.githubusercontent.com/Bhupesh-V/Bhupesh-V.github.io/master/images/blog6.png)

 ### 📧 EMAIL ME

-My email is [varshneybhupesh@gmail.com](mailto:varshneybhupesh@gmail.com).
+My email is <a href="mailto:varshneybhupesh@gmail.com" class="mark">varshneybhupesh@gmail.com</a>.
 I reply within 48 hours.

 ### 📖 LEARN WITH ME
-I log whatever new I learn, Go to [bhupesh.codes/til](https://bhupesh.codes/til/) to see some of it.
+I log whatever new I learn, Go to <a href="https://bhupesh.codes/til/"  class="mark">bhupesh.codes/til</a> to see some of it.

 ### 🦄 FOLLOW ME
 I use Twitter 🐦.
 [Follow me](https://twitter.com/bhupeshimself) to learn more about technology & people.